 - If available, travel documents e.g. return air tickets;

-- If available, bank account statements (from the last 3 months.
+- If available, bank account statements from each bank account held in the UK and abroad (from the last 3 months);

-If the applicant or any dependents have health needs, they must provide any documented evidence of ill health or disability for any member of the family, e.g. OT reports, mental health / psychiatric reports.
+- If the application or any dependents have health needs, they must provide any documented evidence of ill health or disability for any member of the family e.g. OT reports, mental health / psychiatric reports.

 Completion of Assessment

-The decision to terminate support for an ongoing case should be made by the Service Manager.
+The decision to terminate support for an ongoing case should be made by the Assistant Director.
 This needs to be informed with an up-to-date assessment.